 Unfortunately, if you do not provide us with certain information, we may be unable to provide you with some of our services.

 We will use your personal data in various different ways.
 We will use your personal data in the following ways:

-- we will use information about how you use our websites to help diagnose problems with our server and to administer and update our websites and associated web pages; and
+(g) we will use information about how you use our websites to help diagnose problems with our server and to administer and update our websites and associated web pages;

-- we will use your identification information and account information for security purposes, to ensure safe match day and event operation - this includes identification of any supporter who has been identified to us by the police for match ban purposes, or in connection with other illegal activity such as ticket touting or abuse, and where necessary to protect ourselves and third parties and to investigate breaches of our contracts, policies, regulations or terms and conditions; and
+(i) we will use your identification information and account information for security purposes, to ensure safe match day and event operation - this includes identification of any supporter who has been identified to us by the police for match ban purposes, or in connection with other illegal activity such as ticket touting or abuse, and where necessary to protect ourselves and third parties and to investigate breaches of our contracts, policies, regulations or terms and conditions; and

 What is our legal basis for using your personal data?

 We will only use your personal data where we have a lawful basis to do so.
 We will only use your personal data where we have a lawful basis to do so and in particular in the following circumstances: